MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/protect.md

 A recovery time objective is the amount of time it should take to recover any system to its state prior to a disaster.
 This would include the time needed to:

-- restore minimal functionality to VMs and applications
+- Restore minimal functionality to VMs and applications
-- restore data required by applications.
+- Restore data required by applications.

 In business terms, RTO represents the amount of time that business processes are out of service.
 For mission-critical workloads, this variable should be relatively low, allowing business processes to resume quickly.
 For lower-priority workloads, a standard level of RTO might not have a noticeable impact on company performance.